nhselect/step1-training/content/user-guide/centremanager/02-centre-management/configuring-centre-details/edit-centre-details/index.md

 #### Centre support details

-* The centre support details will be displayed to Learners and Supervisors (Educator/Manager and Assessor) in their applications so they know who to contact for local Steps  support
+* The centre support details will be displayed to Learners and Supervisors (Educator/Manager and Assessor) in their applications so they know who to contact for local support

 ![](/img/ccm-ca_centre-configuration_centre-support-details.png)